ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 platform, for errors which can be immediately detected, such as inconsistency in Transport Properties.

-Not all languages have convenient syntax for optional parameters.
-In the interests of ease of use for the most common case(s), it is recommended that implementations of this API in such languages use two or more concrete entry points per Action, and that the "most common" entry point not include any of the optional parameters.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}